 Second, Judge Jon O. Newman of the U.S. Court of Appeals for the Second Circuit comments that the proposed amendment should not change "amicus-curiae brief" to "amicus brief."
-He explains: "It's a 'friend of the court brief,' not a 'friend brief."
+He explains: "It's a 'friend of the court brief,' not a 'friend brief.'"
 The Committee understands the criticism but recommends the change for consistency.
 Rule 29, as revised in December 2016, now uses the term "amicus-curiae brief" in two instances and the term "amicus brief" in six instances.
-The Committee believes that changing the two instances of "amicus-curiae brief" to "amicus brief" to "amicus brief" is the most straightforward solution to this problem.
+The Committee believes that changing the two instances of "amicus-curiae brief" to "amicus brief" is the most straightforward solution to this problem.

-E. Rule 25-Electronic Filing, Signatures, Service, and Proof of Service generally requiring a person represented by counsel to file papers electronically.
+E. Rule 25-Electronic Filing, Signatures, Service, and Proof of Service

+In August 2016, the Standing Committee published proposed amendments to Appellate Rule 25.
+The proposed amendment to subdivision (a)(2)(B)(i) addresses electronic filing by generally requiring a person represented by counsel to file papers electronically.
 This provision, however, allows everyone else to file papers non-electronically and also provides for exceptions for good cause and by local rule.
 The proposed amendment to subdivision (a)(2)(B)(iii) addresses electronic signatures.
 The proposed amendment to subdivision (c)(2) addresses electronic service through the court's electronic-filing system or by using other electronic means that the person to be served consented to in writing.
 The proposed amendment to subdivision (d)(1) requires proof of service of process only for papers that are not served electronically.